sgmurphy/wordpress-plugins/speedycache/readme.txt

 4. SpeedyCache Exclude page

 == Changelog ==

+= 1.2.0 (23nd August 2024) =
+* [Improvement] The UI has been improved, by reducing some unnecessary options or making them default.
+* [Improvement] CSS Minification has been improved.
+* [Improvement] We now use Advanced cache, for better cache load performace.
+* [Improvement] Cache Preloads have been improved, with less options to configure.
+* This verison has some breaking changes.

 = 1.1.9 (26th July 2024) =
 * [Security-Fix] A Security issue reported by Rafie Muhammad (Patchstack) has been fixed.